mardigiorgio/vex-v5-control-system/README.md

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit pull requests for any enhancements or bug fixes.

+# Resilience Unbound

+In the eleventh hour, against all odds we found,
+Triumph whispered in moments profound.
+Through trials and doubts, our resolve unwound,
+Victory embraced on uncertain ground.

+In the final stretch, courage unbound,
+A testament to resilience, unconfined.
+Not in the start, but in the grind,
+We rose, defying the constraints that bind.